Self-guided Sightseeing Tour #1 in Mérida, Spain

 Sight 4: Iglesia de Santa Clara

 The church of Santa Clara is a temple that is located in the center of the city of Mérida, within the triangle formed by the Co-Cathedral of Santa María la Mayor, the City Council of Mérida and the Assembly of Extremadura.
 The church belonged to the old convent of Santa Clara.
-Currently, the church is home to the Museum of Visigothic Art of Mérida.
-The convent building, on the other hand, now houses the Santa Clara Exhibition Hall.
+Currently, the church is the headquarters of the Museum of Visigothic Art of Mérida.
+The dependencies of the convent building, on the other hand, today house the Santa Clara Exhibition Hall.

 Wikipedia: Iglesia de Santa Clara (Mérida) (ES), Heritage Website